carpentries-incubator/reproducible-publications-quarto/setup.md

 ---
 **Requirements:**

-**PART I:** Install Software
+**PART I:** Install Software and create GitHub Account

 - Github account (use existing or create new account)
 - Install Git for Windows (Windows users only)
 - Install R & RStudio (Two separate installations: if you are on a windows device, you may need Rtools)
 - Install <a href="https://quarto.org/docs/get-started/">Quarto CLI (version 1.2)</a>

+> ## Quarto
+> ~~~
+> If you already have Rstudio and R installed, please check if you have the most updated 2022.07 Rstudio and at least R version 4.2, along with Quarto version 1.2.
+> The quarto document will not render without the most updated versions. <b>The Quarto Package is not the CLI</b>
+> ~~~
+> {: .source}
+{: .keypoint}

+You can check if you have the correct Quarto version by typing the following in the Rstudio console:

 ~~~
-If you already have Rstudio and R installed, please check if you have the most updated 2022.07 Rstudio and at least R version 4.2, along with Quarto version 1.2.
-The quarto document will not render without the most updated versions.
+`quarto --version`
 ~~~
-{: .prereq}
+{.source}

 See instructions below for these requirements: